Download Protection

 1. In your WordPress admin, go to Downloads → Settings

-2. Click on the "Basic" tab
+2. Click on the Basic or General tab

-3. Scroll down to the "reCAPTCHA Enterprise" section
+3. Scroll down to the reCAPTCHA Enterprise section

 4. Enter your credentials: